Naman2014/Carselona/README.md

 ## 📌 Notes

 - Import filter warnings to remove the warnings
-- Also in classifier use dotenv to embed the following : TF_ENABLE_ONEDNN_OPTS=0
+- Also in classifier use dotenv to embed the following : TF_ENABLE_ONEDNN_OPTS=0 not in other envs.
+- The entire script needs to be run in three different VMs classified as per folder name
 - All scripts accept optional `--model` arguments to specify custom model paths.
 - Models must be trained beforehand and compatible with the respective framework (`Keras` or `YOLO`).
 - Ensure input images are readable and correctly preprocessed.